Onondaga County, New York

-Onondaga County (/ˌɒnənˈdɑːgə/ ON-ən-DAH-gə) is a county in the U.S. state of New York.
+Onondaga County (/,Qn@n'dO:g@/ ON-ən-DAW-gə) is a county in the U.S. state of New York.
 As of the 2020 census, the population was 476,516.
 The county seat is Syracuse.
+Onondaga County is the core of the Syracuse Metropolitan Statistical Area.
 The county is part of the Central New York region of the state.

-Onondaga County is the core of the Syracuse Metropolitan Statistical Area.